tuomasme/FitnessTracker/README.md

 - add, delete and update their workouts
 - fetch their records from the database
 - add, delete and update their records

-TODO:

-- filter user's workouts by name and type (autocomplete input and select element implemented)